Your ChatGPT and Claude, working together in one workspace, with memory, context, and a team of specialized agents alongside them.

 One PowerShell session per tab, rooted at the Chroma workspace.
 Open new tabs with +, close with the inline ×.
 Each tab is its own QProcess with idle detection so RUN re-enables when commands finish.

-Animated chromatic borders breathe while you choose.
-Each type maps to its own scaffolding, deps, and runner.
+Source the build from your current Blueprint, a custom brief, or a combine of both.
+Animated chromatic borders breathe while you choose, each type maps to its own scaffolding, deps, and runner.

 Prism scaffolds the UI in the style you pick.
 Seven curated palettes plus full custom.